-In today’s on-demand economy, more organizations are adding services to the product mix.
-The widespread availability of communications networks and connected devices like smartphones are enabling and encouraging that.
+In today’s on-demand economy, more organizations are adding field services to their product lineup.
+The widespread availability of communications networks and connected devices like smartphones and tablets are enabling and encouraging that.

-Whether an organization is new to the services arena or an old hand at this kind of thing, it pays for the company to optimize dispatch and field service operations.
-If it doesn’t, the organization will suffer from cost overruns and shrinking margins.
-And it will run the risk of losing rather than building loyalty and wallet share with customers.
+Whether your organization is new to the field services or even if you're an industry veteran, it pays for your company to optimize its dispatch and field service operations.
+Companies that lag to keep up with these digital innovations will suffer from cost overruns and shrinking margins.
+And they run the risk of losing rather than building loyalty and wallet share with customers.

-Mobile apps can help organizations that do field work like inspections, installations, maintenance, and repair to make the most of their resources.
-The AppSheet platform enables organizations to create those apps themselves without coding and run the apps on tablets, phones and desktops.
+Mobile apps help organizations that do field work like inspections, installations, maintenance, and repair to better allocate their resources.
+The AppSheet platform empowers organizations to create their own apps without expertise in coding.
+On top of that, the apps that are created work across tablets, phones and desktops.

-The apps provide dispatch and field teams with:
+Mobile apps provide dispatch and field reporting teams with: